ahatherly/ForgeRockTesting/5-ScopeBasedUserAuthZ.md

 		- Name: Deny Policy
 		- Resource Type: OAuth2 Scope
 		- Resources: *
-		- In the next box that appears, type: Medication.read, then click Add
+		- In the next box that appears, type: user/Medication.read, then click Add
 		- Click Add Resource
-		- Repeat the previous three steps three times, speciying the other scopes (Medication.write, Patient.read and Patient.write)
+		- Repeat the previous three steps three times, speciying the other scopes (user/Medication.write, user/Patient.read and user/Patient.write)
 		- Click create
 	- Configure your new policy
 		- Click the Actions tab